-The liver is a large organ with several functions (see Biology of the Liver and Gallbladder: Liver), only some of which are related to digestion.
+The liver is a large organ with several functions (see Liver), only some of which are related to digestion.

 The nutrients of food are absorbed into the intestinal wall, which is supplied with many tiny blood vessels (capillaries).
-These capillaries flow into veins that join larger veins and eventually enter the liver as the portal vein.
-This vein splits into tiny vessels inside the liver, where the incoming blood can be processed.
+The capillaries carry the absorbed nutrients into veins that join larger veins and eventually enter the liver as the portal vein.

-The liver manufactures about half of the body's cholesterol; the rest comes from food.
+The liver manufactures about half of the body's cholesterol.
+The rest comes from food.
 About 80% of the cholesterol made by the liver is used to make bile.
-The liver secretes bile, which is stored in the gallbladder until it is needed.
+The liver secretes bile, which is stored in the gallbladder (see Gallbladder and Biliary Tract) until it is needed.

 Last full review/revision December 2014 by Atenodoro R. Ruiz, Jr., MD